DaanDeMeyer/reproc/README.md

 child process arguments as an array of UTF-8 strings we have to allocate memory to convert the array into a single UTF-16 string on Windows.

-The reproc C code uses the standard `malloc` and `free` functions to allocate and free memory.
+reproc uses the standard `malloc` and `free` functions to allocate and free memory.
 However, providing support for custom allocators should be straightforward.
 If you need them, please open an issue.

-In the C++ API, functions/methods that directly map to functions of the C API do not do any extra allocations.
-Convenience functions/methods that do not appear in the C API might do extra allocations in order to convert their arguments to the format expected by the C API.
+In reproc++, functions/methods that directly map to reproc API function do not do any extra allocations.
+Convenience functions/methods that do not appear in reproc's API might do extra allocations in order to convert their arguments to the format expected by reproc's API.

 ### (POSIX) Waiting on child process with timeout